-Section Objective:
+Section Objectives:

-- Practice the behaviors of effective, active listeners. - Students will show the ability to create agreement between subjects and verbs as well as pronouns and antecedents. - Student will identify and explain types of conflict in narratives.
+- Practice the behaviors of effective, active listeners. - Students will show the ability to create agreement between subjects and verbs as well as pronouns and antecedents. - Students will be able to identify and explain the characteristics of various types of meter used in poetry